Ned Nwoko: Sports University

 Nwoko is the founder of Sports University, located at Idumuje ugboko, the first sports University in sub Saharan Africa.
 The university which was granted operational license in 2022 by the federal government of Nigeria, through the National Universities Commission NUC, is offering courses in sports and other disciplines and would resume full academic activities soon.

 Philanthropy

 Through his foundation, Prince Ned Nwoko Foundation, he has contributed to the empowerment and education of youths of his constituency, senatorial district and state.
 In 2019, he donated $273,000 (N100M) for the rehabilitation of failed portions of the road linking the South Eastern Nigeria to the nation's capital, Abuja.

 Personal life

-Ned Nwoko has several wives and has children.
+Nwoko has several wives and many children, Nollywood actress Regina Daniels is his latest wife.
+According to www.kenyanhub.co.ke he has married again and the wife is pregnant.